-DEBUG sends serial data out on PORTB, pin 0 at 2400 baud, unless otherwise DEFINEd
+DEBUG sends serial data out on PORTB, pin 0 at 2400 baud, unless otherwise DEFINEd.

 Question marks (?) in DEBUG statements are ignored.
-The modifier ASC? should not be used.
+The modifier ASC?
+Is not supported and should not be used.

 10.14.
-FOR..NEXT
+FOR ..
+NEXT

 The BS2 automatically sets the direction of the STEP for a FOR..NEXT loop.
 If the ending value is smaller than the starting value and a STEP value is not specified, -1 is assumed.
-PicBasic Pro always defaults to 1 if a STEP value is not specified.
+PICBASIC PRO always defaults to 1 if a STEP value is not specified.
 If a STEP of -1 is desired to make the loop count backwards, it must be specified:

-For

-$$i = 10$$

-To 1 Step -1
+For i = 10 To 1 Step -1